 Another vital action is to acknowledge the emotion and help the person feel understood.
 (This is true for your anger, too).
 Studies show that when an emotion is recognized and identified, it begins to soften and dissipate.

-For example, the wife could say to her husband: “Wow, you must be feeling a ton of pressure to erupt like that over a leaky faucet!
+For example, using the scenario above, the wife could say to her husband: “Wow, you must be feeling a ton of pressure to erupt like that over a leaky faucet!
 Are you worried about money?”

 Emotional Awareness: Check in with Yourself